 Another consequence if you fail to depart the U.S. on time has to do with your chances of obtaining future U.S. immigration status.
 You will face an automatic ten-year bar from being granted cancellation of removal, adjustment of status, change of status, registry, and further voluntary departure.
 (See I.N.A. § 240B(d).)

-(This law has been changed over the years.
-Non-citizens who were granted voluntary departure in 1995 or earlier received an automatic bar of five years rather than ten.)
+(This law has changed over the years.
+Non-citizens who were granted voluntary departure in 1995 or earlier and failed to depart received an automatic bar of five years rather than ten.)

 If a non-citizen fails to voluntarily depart, the voluntary departure order automatically becomes an order of removal.
 This occurs without the immigration judge needing to issue a new order, and without the non-citizen appearing in court.
 At this point, you are subject to removal from the United States, one consequence of which is that upon any encounter with immigration authorities, you can be removed from the U.S. without first seeing a judge.

 If the non-citizen later departs the United States after overstaying the voluntary departure, the departure will be considered a self-removal, meaning that the non-citizen will be considered to have been deported.
 Then, you would be subject to the adverse consequences of deportation even though you left on your own.
 For example, if you tried to enter the U.S. illegally, you could become subject to a permanent bar on admission, as described in The Permanent Bar to Immigration for Certain Repeat Violators.

 Before 1996, there was an "exceptional circumstances" exception for failing to depart the United States within the allotted time period.
 Exceptional circumstances included the serious illness of the non-citizen, the death of an immediate relative of the non-citizen, and other compelling circumstances beyond the control of the alien.
 However, in 1996, Congress eliminated the exceptional circumstances exception for voluntary departure.